ovn-org/ovn/Documentation/topics/test-development.rst

 First, this function attaches BRIDGE to interconnection network NETWORK.
 Second, it configures (simulated) address IP (with network mask length MASKLEN, which defaults to 24) on BRIDGE.
+ENCAP specifies the tunnel encapsulation types (defaults to ``geneve,vxlan``).
 Finally, it configures the Open vSwitch database to work with OVN and starts ovn-controller.

 sim_add SANDBOX